-Why did you send me this proxy statement?
+Why did you send me these proxy materials?

-We are providing these proxy materials because our board of directors is soliciting your proxy to vote at the 2014 annual meeting of stockholders.
-This proxy statement summarizes information related to your vote at the annual meeting.
-All stockholders who find it convenient to do so are cordially invited to attend the annual meeting in person.
+We are providing these proxy materials because our board of directors is soliciting your proxy to vote at the Annual Meeting.
+This proxy statement summarizes information related to your vote at the Annual Meeting.
+All stockholders who find it convenient to do so are cordially invited to attend the Annual Meeting in person.
 However, you do not need to attend the meeting to vote your shares.
-Instead, you may simply complete, sign and return the enclosed proxy card.
+Instead, you may vote your shares as described in further detail in the answer to the question "How do I vote?" below.

-The Notice of Annual Meeting, proxy statement, and voting instructions, together with our Annual Report on Form 10-K for the year ended December 31, 2013, will be made available to each stockholder entitled to vote starting on or about April 28, 2014.
-These materials are available for viewing, printing and downloading on the Internet at www.edocumentview.com/KPTI.
-Only stockholders who owned our common stock on April 16, 2014 are entitled to vote at the annual meeting.
-On this record date, there were 29,762,499 shares of our common stock outstanding.
-Common stock is our only class of stock outstanding.
+The Notice of Annual Meeting, proxy statement, and voting instructions, together with our Annual Report on Form 10-K for the year ended December 31, 2016, will be made available to each stockholder entitled to vote starting on or about April 28, 2017.
+These materials are available for viewing, printing and downloading on the Internet at www.proxyvote.com.